 You’ll probably figure out my likes and dislikes over the course of reading (or not reading) my blog posts, but here’s a teaser: I’m a passionate football fan (soccer, whatever) but I also occasionally watch and enjoy tennis and basketball.
-I’m an absolutely massive fan of Juventus, so much so that I occasionally write articles for a Juventus fanblog over here along with a few other brilliant writers (if you're curious, I write as Chuks A).
+I’m an absolutely massive fan of Juventus, so much so that I occasionally write articles for a Juventus fanblog over here along with a few other brilliant writers (if you're curious, I write as Chuks A. Find my articles here.).
 I enjoy videogames, movies, and all that fun stuff, but I think we’re reaching the point where this is turning into some cheesy autobiography.
 Surely you’re not that interested in who I am?

 Should you listen to me?
 Heck, I don’t know, you should do as you like really.
 Am I some sort of expert in any particular field?
 Well, like Dan Benjamin from 5by5 once said so eloquently: “I have no credentials except that I’ve made every mistake a man could possibly make.”
 I haven’t quite done that (yet?), but the sentiment of that statement nicely captures my answer to that question.